Macronaria: Biogeography

 Sauropods, widely speaking, have been associated with both coastal and inland environments.
 It is believed that macronarians such as titanosaurs were strictly terrestrial and associated with inland environments such as lacustrine systems.
 These findings are based on ‘wide-gauged’ trackways produced by titanosaurs which are strongly correlated with terrestrial sediments.
 It is also believed that macronarians have Gondwanan origins.
+A possible camarasauromorph of indeterminate genus and species was reported from the Middle Jurassic Khadir Formation of India, representing the oldest member of camarasauromorpha.
 Camarasaurus is among the most commonly found dinosaur from the Late Jurassic deposits of the Morrison Formation in the US.
 Unlike Camarasaurus, Titanosaurs were most commonly found in the Southern Hemisphere with the exception of Alamosaurus which was found in North America.
 There is strong geologic evidence that a land bridge between South and North America existed at the end of the Cretaceous allowing for dispersal of organisms between the two landmasses.
 Cretaceous sauropods are thought to have moved northward from South America, thus explaining the high density of South American sauropods, and the sole appearance of Alamosaurus in the Western Interior.